pulp/plugin_template/README.md

   plugin_app_label      Suppose our plugin is named 'pulp_test', then this is 'test'

-  plugin_camel          Suppose our plugin is named 'pulp_test', then this is 'PulpTest'

-  plugin_camel_short    Suppose our plugin is named 'pulp_test', then this is 'Test'

-  plugin_caps           Suppose our plugin is named 'pulp_test', then this is 'PULP_TEST'

-  plugin_caps_short     Suppose our plugin is named 'pulp_test', then this is 'TEST'

-  plugin_dash           Suppose our plugin is named 'pulp_test', then this is 'pulp-test'

-  plugin_dash_short     Suppose our plugin is named 'pulp_test', then this is 'test'

   plugin_default_branch The default branch in your plugin repo, defaults to 'main'.

   plugin_name           Suppose our plugin is named 'pulp_test', then this is 'pulp_test'

-  plugin_snake          Suppose our plugin is named 'pulp_test', then this is 'pulp_test'

   publish_docs_to_pulpprojectdotorg
                         Include a job for publishing documentation to